 Mondongo

-Mondongo is another Colombian household dish that’s not for the fainthearted.
+Mondongo Colombiano household dish that’s not for the fainthearted.
 It’s a filling soup made from tripe (the abdominal lining of a pig or a cow).
-Most commonly, Colombians enjoy the mondongo as an appetizer before the main course, but tourists enjoy it as a standalone dish, too.
+Most commonly, Colombians enjoy the mondongo colombiano as an appetizer before the main course, but tourists enjoy it as a standalone dish, too.

 A genuine Colombian mondongo in Medellin is prepared with heaps of chopped veggies like onions, carrots, peas, and a whole lot of cilantro.

-Tourists usually compare sancocho to a traditional American barbecue because the ingredients for the dish are typically grilled.
-To make the sancocho, Colombians grill different meats, potatoes, and corn.
+Tourists usually compare sancocho colombiano to a traditional American barbecue because the ingredients for the dish are typically grilled.
+To make the sancocho colombiano, Colombians grill different meats, potatoes, and corn.

 It isn’t unusual for fondas in Medellin to serve sancocho with a side of rice or a few slices of creamy avocado.
-And If you prefer chicken over other kinds of meat, you’ll love a plate of rice chicken sancocho.
+And If you prefer chicken over other kinds of meat, you’ll love a plate of rice chicken sancocho colombiano.

 The dish is made of milk and corn with a strong sweet aftertaste.
 Colombians usually pair the mazamorra with bocadillo, which is a Colombian sweet made of guava, caramel, and brown sugar.